BSM-Guts/DSCI_441_xuf220/README.md

 Q: How to know if it's working fine?
 A: At the end of the project you should see pictures of the classifcied nodes and the value of cross entropy loss.

+Demo_1 is an unfinished demeo file.
+To run the demo, please use Demo_complete.ipynb.
+All the results and outputs of each block are shown in the notebook.

 The Abstract of the project is here: